jnozzi/cocoadev.com/markdown/ResizingWindow.md

-To resize a window, you must send it a     -setFrame: passing a valid General/NSRect using the screen's coordinate system.
+To resize a window, you must send it a     -setFrame: passing a valid NSRect using the screen's coordinate system.
 This is most often accomplished by getting the window's frame first, then modifying it.

 - (void)resizeWindowToMyFavoriteSize
 {
-    // Get and modify the window's frame General/NSRect frame = [myWindow frame];
+    // Get and modify the window's frame
+    NSRect frame = [myWindow frame];
     frame.size.width = 200;
     frame.size.height = 200;